3 ways daily journaling can help improve your financial life

-Let’s say you have plans to purchase your first apartment, and you have tons of questions and confusions surrounding this topic.
+Let’s say you have plans to purchase your first apartment, and you have tons of questions and confusion surrounding this topic.
 Journaling down your hesitations and the reasons behind the uncertainties can provide you the clarity you need to reach a conclusion about your purchase decision.

-Savvy Tip: Try and list out the pros and cons for each side of the decision, you’ll then be able to find the answer and work through the uncertainties based on what truly matters to you.
+Savvy Tip: Try and list out the pros and cons for each side of the decision.
+You’ll then be able to find the answer and work through the uncertainties based on what truly matters to you.